Soumyadxxp/Nexus_Offline_RAG/README.md

 ---

+# First Run

+During the first execution, Nexus automatically downloads the required language and embedding models from Hugging Face.

+Depending on your internet connection, this may take several minutes.

+Once downloaded, the models are cached locally and future launches do not require an internet connection.

+---

-## Usage
+# Usage

-Create a directory named `files` in the project root if it does not already exist.

-Place the documents you want to analyze inside the `files` directory.

-Run the application.
+Run the application:

 ```bash
 python main.py
 ```

+If the `files` directory does not exist, Nexus creates it automatically.

+Place your supported documents inside the `files` directory before asking questions.

-During startup, Nexus will
+During startup, Nexus will:

-1. Load the language model.
+1. Load the Microsoft Phi language model.
-2. Initialize the embedding model.
+2. Load the embedding model.
-3. Scan all supported documents.
+3. Scan supported documents.
 4. Generate semantic embeddings.
 5. Build the vector index.
 6. Start monitoring the document directory.